knative/specs/specs/serving/knative-api-specification-1.0.md

 Routes which are owned (controlled) by a Service SHOULD NOT be updated by developers; any changes will be reset by the Service controller.

-The table below details which operations must be made available to a developer accessing a Knative Route using a minimal profile.
-For any non-minimal profile, the POST, PUT, or DELETE operations MUST be enabled as a group.
-This ensures that the developer has the ability to control the complete lifecycle of the object from create through deletion.

 <table>
   <tr>
    <td><strong>API Operation</strong>